 No shelf, ledge, or piece of furniture is too tall for a Turkish Angora to climb.
-They’re commonly found on the tallest items in the room, or even riding on people’s shoulders.
+They’re commonly found on the tallest items in the room or even riding on people’s shoulders.
 It seems that they enjoy an aerial view that lets them look down on their surroundings.
 Don’t be surprised to find your Turkish Angora on top of the fridge or kitchen cabinets!

 Temperament & Intelligence of the Turkish Angora

-Highly intelligent, these cats love a good challenge.
+Since they’re highly intelligent, these cats love a good challenge.
 You’ll need to keep your cat from getting bored by giving them puzzles and toys with treats inside for them to unlock.
 They also love to learn little tricks, so feel free to try to teach them anything; they’re quick learners.

 Are These Cats Good for Families? 👪